JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter2_us_07_sp_availability_schedule.md

 ~ 25 hours with our budget.

 ## Assumptions:
-- The service provider's availability will be visible to clients on that service's listing.
 - The service provider will need to update their availability.

 ## Description:
 The service provider should be able to view and update their availability on the schedule, which will be reflected on the listing for that service.

 ## Tasks:
+- Create Availability model.
+- Create form.
-- Add ability to list available times for each day in service provider account's dashboard.
+- Display in sp dashboard.
-- Implement display functionality for availability on the service listing.
 - Add documentations.
 - Do unit testing.
 - Implement html designs.